Just Keep Swimming! (Week 7 Style)

 That means right now is the time to get creative.
 This blog post is intended for any of you who may be feeling a bit drained but want very much to put your best foot forward for the rest of the term.

-Last winter right about this time, I bought my room a new plant: a pink little, wrinkled little, yellow-centered flower that kept me company all the way up until students left campus after final exams.
+Last winter right about this time, I bought my room a new plant, which kept me company all the way up until students left campus after final exams.
 Since haste was the order of the day and I couldn't very well take my little plant with me, I snuck it into the Greenhouse in the Life Sciences Center one windy afternoon, which is not strictly allowed.

 Speaking of covert operations, for a couple of weeks I've had trouble motivating myself to study my new Chinese lessons.
-I enjoy using the vocabulary, of course, but the teeth-gritting exercise of learning it all in a very short amount of time has become a task most arduous.
+I enjoy using the vocabulary, of course, but the exercise of learning it all in a very short amount of time had become quite stressful.
 Which was a surprise, because I love learning Chinese!
 So I've begun pretending I need to learn each new vocab list because I'm a famous actress and have a scene to film the next day using our new lesson.
 This tactic is unbelievably childish, and while it's the sort of thing I really should reserve for a diary and not an Admissions Office blog post, I'm telling you this because it works!
 I'm back to looking forward to learning each new lesson.

 It's the little things, as I've said again and over in my posts, that can make the difference between an okay day and a really good one.